Water quality swimming advisory issued for sound-side site in Carteret County

-MOREHEAD CITY – An advisory against swimming was posted today at a sound-side site in Carteret County, where state officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.
+MOREHEAD CITY, N.C. – An advisory against swimming was posted Friday at a sound-side site in Carteret County, where state officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.

 The advisory is for public access into Taylor Creek at the Lennoxville Boat Ramp in Beaufort.
 Test results of water samples taken on June 28 and June 29 indicate bacteria levels that exceed the state and federal action levels of 104 enterococci per 100 milliliters for Tier 2 non-daily use sites.
 Swimming areas are classified based on recreational use and are referred to as tiers.